-What you need to know about visiting Pompeii
+What you need to know before you visit Pompeii

-First, make sure you pre-book your tickets.
+The first thing to do when planning your visit to the ruins of Pompeii is to make sure you pre-book your tickets!
 This will save you standing in long lines when you arrive.
 Pre-booking will also allow you to skip the queue, but only at specific entrances.
-Make sure you read the fine print before you park!
-The site is massive and you don’t want to be wandering around trying to find your entrance.
+Make sure you read the fine print before you find a parking spot!
+The site is massive and you don’t want to be wandering around trying to find your designated entrance.

-And make sure you do your homework!
-This place is massive, and a lot of it looks the same if you don’t know what you’re looking at.
-Do a small bit of research before you head in to make sure you enjoy the visit.
+You’ll also want to make sure you do your homework!
+The site is massive, and a lot of it looks the same if you don’t know what you’re looking at.
+Do a bit of research before you head in to make sure you understand and enjoy the visit.

-Bring snacks and lots of water.
+You’ll also want to bring snacks and lots of water.
 They will give you this map of all the routes through the city, the shortest one being 2 hours and the longest 7 hours!
 It gets busy, and some sites are only open for half the day, so you’ll be walking for a while.
 There are fountains throughout where you can fill up your water bottle, and a canteen that serves fast food if you get hungry.
-(Despite being in Naples the pizza here was dismal, only stop if you must!)
+(Despite being in Naples, the pizza here was dismal, only stop if you must!)

 Because we were touring blindly for parts of the day, I don’t have a comprehensive list of sites to share with you.
 We enjoyed the visit overall, really getting to experience the excitement of being there, and had that curious feeling of being a student trying to figure everything out on a field trip.
 There are so many well-preserved sites that I’m glad I’ve seen, despite not going in there with a 10-step tour plan.